Online in English

 MBA541: Business Analytics.
 This course equips the student to conduct business research using a variety of quantitative and qualitative measures.
 Topics include sampling techniques, hypothesis testing, correlation, regression analysis, data mining, cluster analysis, time series research, reliability and validity, case studies, business statistic software, and writing research reports.

-MBA542: Diversity and Inclusion: This course explores the foundations of Diversity and Inclusion as part of the contemporary workplace context.
+MBA542: Diversity and Innovation: This course explores the foundations of Diversity and Innovation as part of the contemporary workplace context.
 Theories, research, and application of Diversity and Inclusion are addressed from a variety of institutional perspectives germane to today’s global environment.

 MBA543: Innovation and Data Management This course focuses on applications related to financial, statistical, monetary, and regulatory systems involved in new enterprise development.
 Topics include Crowdsourcing, search engine optimization, Cloud Computing, and various interactive analytics tools that facilitate collaboration and decision-making among entrepreneurial parties involved in creating innovative outcomes.